Skip to main content

 The Nexus series is held at the Hopkins Bloomberg Center, 555 Pennsylvania Ave NW, Washington, D.C., offering a prime setting for meaningful and impactful discussions.

-The 2025 Nexus Series, titled A New Policy Agenda to Address Mental Health and Addiction in the U.S., will feature three events, each exploring a distinct sub-topic.
+The 2025 Nexus Series, titled Advancing Mental Health & Addiction Policy Solutions in 2025, will feature three events, each exploring a distinct sub-topic.
 Continue reading for details on these events and their focus areas.

 A Mental Health in All Policies Agenda for the New Administration